Ani: The church of St Gregory of Tigran Honents

 This church, finished in 1215, is the best-preserved monument at Ani.
-It was built during the rule of the Zakarids and was commissioned by the wealthy Armenian merchant Tigran Honents.
+It was built during the rule of the Zakarians and was commissioned by the wealthy Armenian merchant Tigran Honents.
 Its plan is of a type called a domed hall.
 In front of its entrance are the ruins of a narthex and a small chapel that are from a slightly later period.
 The exterior of the church is spectacularly decorated.
 Ornate stone carvings of real and imaginary animals fill the spandrels between blind arcade that runs around all four sides of the church.
 The interior contains an important and unique series of frescoes cycles that depict two main themes.
 In the eastern third of the church is depicted the Life of Saint Gregory the Illuminator, in the middle third of the church is depicted the Life of Christ.
 Such extensive fresco cycles are rare features in Armenian architecture – it is believed that these ones were executed by Georgian artists, and the cycle also includes scenes from the life of St. Nino, who converted the Georgians to Christianity.
 In the narthex and its chapel survive fragmentary frescoes that are more Byzantine in style.